Kumodatsu/template-wow-addon-base/README.md

 You should change the uppercase `ADDON` file names into something that fits your specific addon.

+`.github/workflows/release.yml` is a GitHub Actions file that instructs GitHub to automatically create a GitHub Release whenever you push a tag whose name is a 'v' followed by a semantic version number.
+Your addon folders will be packed up into a zip file and be added as release assets, and the relevant section from your changelog file will be used as the release description, assuming it adheres to the Keep a Changelog structure.
+If you do not want this automatic release creation or wish to do it yourself, delete the `.github/workflows/release.yml` file.

 ## What you should do yourself
 - Make a repository using this template.
 Or download the source and use the files in your own project, or do whatever